FullStackTypeScriptCourse/course_material/assignments/mongodb/MongooseExercise.md

 1. use the `pre` middleware to add the current date to the `createdAt` property of the all the models before saving it to the database.
 2. use the `post` middleware to populate the `books` property of the `Author` model after saving it to the database.
 Why?
 Because you want to get the full details of the books when you get the author.
 Also do this for the `Library` model.
 3. On the Model use a `static` method to get all the authors that have more than 2 books.
+4. Find out when and how to use the `virtual` property of the model.
+[Link](https://mongoosejs.com/docs/guide.html#virtuals) and then implement it in the `Author` model to get the full name of the author.

 Code example: